Malaybalay: Media

-Parasat Cable TV and Prime Cable Network provides cable television in the city.
-ABS-CBN and GMA have good and clear reception.
-They broadcast towers are located at the peak of Mount Kitanglad, the fourth highest mountain in the Philippines and satellite dish cable TV such as Cignal TV and SatLite (replaced by Dream Satellite TV).
+Parasat Cable TV and Prime Cable Network are prominent cable television providers in the city, known for their exceptional signal quality.
+GMA, a major network, boasts excellent reception through these providers.
+Their broadcasting towers are strategically perched at the summit of Mount Kitanglad, the fourth tallest peak in the Philippines.
+Additionally, satellite dish cable TV options like Cignal TV and Dream Satellite TV have gained popularity in the region.

 Radio stations have good and clear receptions in the city.